orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 #### With Orbeon Forms 4.4 and earlier

 The section name is truncated to 14 characters, the control name to 15 characters, and both are combined with an underscore in between.
 In the vast majority of the cases, this will result in distinct and recognizable column names.
-In cases where two or more columns would end up having the same name or conflict with one of the metadata column, the Oracle persistence layer adds a number prefix of the form `001_`, `002_`, `003_`… to each column to make it unique.
+In cases where two or more columns would end up having the same name or conflict with one of the metadata column, the persistence layer adds a number prefix of the form `001_`, `002_`, `003_`… to each column to make it unique.
 If this happens, you might want to change your section and/or control names to have more recognizable column names.

 Examples: